 Those allies were Native Americans, so . . .

 The U.S., aspiring to be great, also hoped to take all of Britain’s Canada, but gave up on that idea.
 It would need a professional army rather than militias to realize such ambitions.
 And that would take — excuse the term — taxes.

-Then, he had trouble not lighting up the cannabis.
+Then, he had trouble.
+He kept lighting up the cannabis.

 When customers wanted waterproof rope, John soaked it in tar.
-That placed open-flame tar vats close to fluffy hemp that was easily scattered and blown around the shop.
+That placed open-flame tar vats close to fluffy hemp.
+The hemp was easily scattered and blown around the shop.

 The peculiar odor of burnt cannabis hung over the North Side during the summer of 1836 after his rope-walk burned to the ground.

 No sooner was it complete, than John experienced a flashback.
 The new walk also burned down.

 That pattern repeated in Allegheny until 1862 when the company moved to Smoky Island.
 I’m not kidding.
 That was its name.